What is the Buncombe County Tourism Development Authority?

 - Find out about upcoming BCTDA meetings >>

 - Review past BCTDA meeting minutes & documents >>

 The BCTDA oversees the work of the Explore Asheville Convention & Visitors Bureau, which develops and carries out advertising, marketing, public relations, and group sales plans to inspire leisure and business travelers to visit here.
-In 2019, these efforts attracted 4.2 million overnight visitors, providing a base of customers that spent $2.2 billion at local businesses and generated a total $3.3 billion economic impact for the community.
+In 2021, the BCTDA adopted strategic imperatives that are informing and guiding the direction of Explore Asheville’s program of work and community investments going forward.

 - Meet the staff of Explore Asheville CVB >>